 As mentioned in the previous point, Rank Math can automatically verify your website with the Search Console, making the process instantaneous and time-efficient.
 This permission is needed to achieve that.

-With all that said, it is important to remember that the Analytics module is completely optional to use.
+With all that said, it is important to remember that Rank Math’s Analytics module is completely optional to use.
 It does not affect the SEO functionality of Rank Math in any way.
-You can also selectively grant permission to Rank Math if you feel the need to do so.
+You can also selectively grant permission to Rank Math if you feel the need to do so…

 I don’t want Rank Math to access my data.
 Can I use the Analytics module without it?